Main CV Research Teaching

 Media Mentions

 There are many good bloggers out there who rightly consider themselves accomplished, professional jounalists.
 Yet, I am grateful for the interest in my research from bloggers professional and otherwise.
 (If you think you are misclassified or forgotton you, let me know.)
-Some blogs that mentioned my research that I have come across are 24/7 Wall Street, Brad Delong, Bail out sleu t h . c o m, Clusterstock, Zero Hedge, Investment Postcards, Compliance Insights, the Deal Professor (Steven M. Davidoff) on the New York Times, Dealbook on the New York Times, The Big Money (Slate), Kerrisdale Capital Dealbreaker.com, Alain Sherter, Burns on Business (Chicago Tribune), FT Alphaville, iStockAnalyst, WSJ Deal Journal, WSJ Marketbeat, Street Sweep (Fortune), RGE Monitor, Mark Riddix, Baseline Scenario, Money Morning, Rolfe Winkler, WallStNation.
+Some blogs that mentioned my research that I have come across are CNBC's NetNet, 24/7 Wall Street, Daniel Indiviglio (The Atlantic), Brad Delong, B a i l out sl e u t h . c o m, Fox News' Powerplay, Americablog, Clusterstock, Zero Hedge, Investment Postcards, Compliance Insights, the Deal Professor (Steven M. Davidoff) on the New York Times, Dealbook on the New York Times, The Big Money (Slate), Kerrisdale Capital Dealbreaker.com, National Review (The Corner), HuffPost Hill, Alain Sherter, Burns on Business (Chicago Tribune), FT Alphaville, iStockAnalyst, WSJ Deal Jour n al, WSJ Marketbeat, Street Sweep ( For tune ), The Two-Way (NPR), FierceFinance, RGE Monitor, Mark Riddix, First Post, Baseline Scenario, Money Morning, Here is the City, Rolfe Winkler, Insurance Capital, WallStNation.

 I occasionally write articles on the TARP at Seeking Alpha.
 I also wrote a guest blog for The Hearing at the Washington Post and for The Baseline Scenario.